Rector (academia): Iceland

 The rektor is term used for the headmaster or headmistress of Icelandic universities and of some gymnasia.

 Italy

-Then Rector of the Bologna University, Ivano Dionigi, with then Prime Minister of Italy Matteo Renzi, in 2015.
+Then Rector of the Bologna University, Ivano Dionigi, with then Prime Minister of Italy Matteo Renzi, 2015.

-In Italy the rector is the head of the university and Rappresentante Legale (Legal representative) of the university.
+In Italy the rector is the head of the university and Rappresentante Legale (legal representative) of the university.
 The rector is elected by an electoral body composed of all Professori ordinari ed associati (full and associate professors), the two highest ranks of the Italian university faculty, all the Ricercatori (lowest rank of departments) and representatives of the staff, students and PhD students.

+The rector can appoint one pro-rettore vicario (acting as the vice-rector) and other pro-rettori with specific fields of competence, for instance education, international cooperation, equal opportunities, research.

 The term of a rettore is now six years, in accordance with the new national regulation and the statuto (constitution of the university).

 The Rettore is styled and formally greeted as Magnifico Rettore (Magnificent Rector).

+Kazakhstan

+A rector (ректор) in Kazakhstan is the chief executive and legal head of a university or other higher‑education institution.
+The rector oversees academic, administrative, and financial management and typically chairs the institution's collegial governing body, such as an Academic Council, though exact governance structures depend on each university's charter.

+Rector positions are regulated under national legislation, including Article 44 of the Law on Education of the Republic of Kazakhstan, and institutional statutes.
+Public university rectors are generally nominated by a university board or academic council and approved by the relevant governmental authority, with procedural details set by each institution's internal rules.

+Because higher‑education institutions enjoy institutional autonomy, the powers, governance role, and tenure of rectors can vary between universities.
+In 2024, policy reforms by the Ministry of Science and Higher Education limited rectors to a maximum of two consecutive three-year terms (six years total), whereas previously terms and reappointments were set by individual university charters, with some rectors serving 10–15 years or more.

+Under their authority, rectors may appoint vice‑rectors to oversee specific areas such as academic programs, research, or administration.
+Rectors also act as the legal representative of the institution and interact with state authorities, other institutions, and external organizations.

 Netherlands

 In the Netherlands, the rector is the principal of a high school.
 The rector is supported by conrectors (deputy rectors who can take his place).

 In Dutch universities, the Rector Magnificus is responsible for the scientific vision and quality of the university.
 The rector magnificus is one of the members of the executive board of a university.
 The rector magnificus is a full professor.
 The ceremonial responsibilities of the rector magnificus are to open the academic year, and to preside over the ceremonial PhD defenses and inaugural lectures of newly appointed (full) professors.
 During PhD defenses the rector is usually replaced by another full professor who is acting rector during the session.